 St Vincent's Private Hospital Toowoomba has several car parking areas for patients, visitors and staff.
-Paid parking is available in the Scott Street car park, which is located behind the Impressions on Scott Café (opposite Entrance 2 in Scott Street) as well as in the Entrance 6 car park located at the rear of the hospital and accessed from Herries Street.
+Paid parking is available in the Scott Street car parks, one of which is located behind the Impressions on Scott Café (opposite Entrance 2 in Scott Street), the other is in the front of Entrance 2.
+Entrance 6 car park is located at the rear of the hospital and accessed from Herries Street.